keboola/developers-docs/integrate/storage/api/import-export.md

 }
 {% endhighlight %}

 The field `url` contains the URL to the file manifest.
-When you download it, you will obtain a JSON file with contents similar to:
+Upon downloading it, you will get a JSON file with contents similar to this:

 {% highlight json %}
 {